sven337/wblg/_posts/2015-11-16-Use-a-single-NiMH-cell-in-a-2--or-3-battery-bike-LED-lamp.markdown

 I have a LED lamp for my bicycle.
 It uses 2 AAA batteries.
 I've used it for some time with rechargeable NiMH AAA batteries, but these have a lower voltage and this means the lamp is not as bright, also, NiMH Eneloop batteries are pretty expensive.

-Luckily, chinese factories have very cheap boost modules on sale - on eBay you can find modules with a description as follows: *DC-DC ( Input 0.8-3.3V ) ( Output 3.3V ) Step-UP Boost Voltage Converter Module* that cost less than 3 dollars, which is essentially the same cost as a quality AAA NiMH battery.
+Luckily, chinese factories have very cheap boost modules on sale - on eBay you can find modules with a description as follows: *DC-DC ( Input 0.8-3.3V ) ( Output 3.3V ) Step-UP Boost Voltage Converter Module* that cost 3 dollars, which is essentially the same cost as a quality AAA NiMH battery.
 Wouldn't it be cool to use one fewer battery in the lamp?
-It literally took me fifteen minutes to do the below.
+It literally took me fifteen minutes to do the project.

 ![A cheap, 3.3V boost module](boost-module.jpg)